triptease/schema/README.md

 *Used by: Triptease and other hotel specific tools*

-These are the offer or rooms and rates the hotel has available for the specified dates.
+These are the offer or rooms and rates the hotel has available for the specified search parameters.
 [schema.org](http://www.schema.org/) models this around [offers](http://schema.org/Offer) for [hotel rooms](http://schema.org/HotelRoom).
 This image explains the concept:

 ![Schema Diagram showing the relationship between entities](https://schema.org/docs/schema_hotels_1.png)